 The edge application relocation may happen in the following scenarios:

 1. The application server change is triggered by the 5GC wanting to change the local PSA of the UE.
 This could happen because of e.g., UE mobility.
-That can be notified to the application server side via AF by user plane management notification of PSA relocation/DNAI change;
+That can be notified to the application server side via AF by user plane management notification of PSA relocation/DNAI change.